reactioncommerce/docs/guides/shop-managers-guide/21-creating-organizing-products.md

 To duplicate a product, variant, or option, click the **⋯** button next to the product title and select **Duplicate**.
 Click the **Publish** button at the top right of the window to make your changes appear on the shop.

 ## Archiving products
 You can archive a product to remove it from both the storefront and the admin dashboard.
-Archiving a product is immediate upon confirmation and is not reversible from the admin dashboard.
-If you think you may want to use the product again in the future, it may be better to make the product hidden instead.
+Archiving a product happens immediately after you confirm the action.
+It is not reversible from the admin dashboard.
+If you think you may want to use the product again in the future, it may be better to mark the product as hidden instead.
 ![Archive product](_assets/reaction-admin-product-archive-select.png)
 To remove a product, variant, or option from your shop, click on the **⋯** button next to the product, variant, or option title, and select **Archive**.